I will share with you my tips for how to cook a turkey to make it the most moist and juicy!

 And it all centers around this handsome fellow.

 How in the world do you cook a turkey that’s moist and juicy and flavorful too?
-Everyone has an opinion.
+Everyone has an opinion on this.

-But, if flawless roasted turkey skin isn’t your main concern, then this is a great way to go.
+But, if flawless roasted turkey skin isn’t your main concern, then this is a great way to go for the most moist and juicy turkey.

 1. For an un-stuffed turkey, I thoroughly rinse the turkey, inside and out, with cold water and place it into the oven bag, according to the directions on the box.
 I stuff the chest cavity with celery tops, carrots, quarted onion pieces and fresh parsley.
 The outside of the turkey is rubbed with a cut-up fresh lemon and butter.